CommitteeOfZero/committeeofzero.github.io/_posts/2016-11-21-chaoshead-noah-looking-for-translators.markdown

 - ~~combine NOAH's scripts with TLWiki's CHAOS;HEAD translation (though heavily revised and edited to match our style) and~~ _(Edit: as the update above says, we're translating the whole thing now)_
 - translate the content added in NOAH.

 We've already assembled a crack team of programmers, an image editor, a TLC and (English language) editor and supporting staff.
-Work on the engine has already begun; ~~the CHAOS;HEAD TL transferral is set to begin shortly, after we finish up on a side project~~ _(Edit: Noah translation is in progress)_.
+Work on the engine has already begun; ~~the CHAOS;HEAD TL transferral is set to begin shortly, after we finish up on a side project~~ _(Edit: Noah translation is ~~in progress~~ DONE)_.

 What we still need is a translator with the experience and dedication to see a visual novel translation through. **If you're interested and you think you can help, please get in touch.
 [Join us on Discord](https://discord.gg/rq4GGCh) or [send us an email](mailto:sonome@dareno.me), whichever you prefer.
 We've also posted [a recruitment thread on Fuwanovel](http://forums.fuwanovel.net/topic/16019-chaoshead-noah-pc-port-and-translation-project/).**